 BTO addressed these issues by setting up the Waterways Breeding Bird Survey (WBBS), which ran in parallel with WBS from 1998 to 2007 and now continues as a permanent annual survey, supplementing BBS.
 WBBS uses BBS-style transect methods along random waterways, and includes all species of birds (and mammals, too).
-WBBS has received some of its funding from the Environment Agency.
-In 2014, it began collecting most of its data online via the BBS web pages.
+WBBS has previously received some of its funding from the Environment Agency.
+In 2014, it began collecting most of its data online via the BBS Online web application.
+Since 2016, it has been fully integrated with BBS as part of the BTO/JNCC/RSPB BBS partnership, and WBBS results are now published annually in the BBS report.